 About Rodrigues Fruit Bats

-These bats are crepuscular, meaning they are active at sunset and sunrise.
-They are social animals, living in colonies.
-Females roost in groups and males roost by themselves.
-There has been a dominance hierarchy observed between males and they will mark their territory by rubbing their heads, necks and shoulders on branches.
+Rodrigues fruit bats are crepuscular, meaning they are active at sunset and sunrise.
+These bats are social animals, living in colonies.
+Females roost in groups while males often roost by themselves.
+A dominance hierarchy has been observed among males, who will mark their territory by rubbing their heads, necks and shoulders on branches